Language-Research-Technology/ldaca-website/content/about/principles.md

 <br>

-The Australian Research Data Commons ([ARDC](https://ardc.edu.au/)) and LDaCA support the {{< glossary_link display="CARE" id="care" >}} principles to further extend data management principles, ensuring that Indigenous communities benefit from the data, and that authority to control Indigenous data is held by Indigenous Peoples.
+The Australian Research Data Commons ({{< glossary_link display="ARDC" id="ardc" >}}) and LDaCA support the {{< glossary_link display="CARE" id="care" >}} principles to further extend data management principles, ensuring that Indigenous communities benefit from the data, and that authority to control Indigenous data is held by Indigenous Peoples.
 We have a responsibility to share how data is used to collectively benefit Indigenous Peoples, and that Indigenous Peoples' rights and wellbeing are the primary concern at all stages of the data life cycle.

 <br>